-If the Ministry of Commerce subsequently determines that their approval was required for such contractual arrangements, we may need to apply for a remedial approval.
-There can be no assurance that we will be able to obtain such approval or waiver of such approval from the Ministry of Commerce.
-Inability to obtain such approval or waiver from the Ministry of Commerce may have a material and adverse effect on our business.
-Further, we may be subject to certain administrative punishments or other sanctions from the Ministry of Commerce.
-The Ministry of Commerce or other regulatory agencies may impose fines and penalties on our operations in the PRC, limit our operating privileges in the PRC, delay or restrict the repatriation of U.S. dollars into the PRC, or take other actions that could have further material and adverse effects on our business, financial condition, results of operations, reputation and prospects, as well as the trading price of our ADSs.
+If the MOC subsequently determines that their approval was required for such contractual arrangements, we may need to apply for a remedial approval.
+There can be no assurance that we will be able to obtain such approval or waiver of such approval from the MOC.
+Inability to obtain such approval or waiver from the MOC may have a material and adverse effect on our business.
+Further, we may be subject to certain administrative punishments or other sanctions from the MOC.
+The MOC or other regulatory agencies may impose fines and penalties on our operations in China, limit our operating privileges in China, delay or restrict the repatriation of U.S. dollars into China, or take other actions that could have further material and adverse effects on our business, financial condition, results of operations, reputation and prospects, as well as the trading price of our ADSs.